Experts Seek Strategies To Save India’s Tigers from Extinction

 Steps to save Tigers

 However the news is not all bad.
 Research published last year showed that if protected and given sufficient access to abundant prey, tiger populations can quickly stabilize.
-With India's large network of protected areas and continued funding from conservation groups like the Wi
+With India's large network of protected areas and continued funding from conservation groups like the Wildlife Conservation Society, the findings provide hope that tigers can avoid extinction in the wild.

 The biggest threat to tigers in India is depletion of their chief prey like deer, wild pigs and wild cattle by local people.
 As a result although about 300,000 square kilometers of tiger habitat still remains, much of it is empty of tigers because there is not enough food for them to survive and breed successfully.